TimoliaDE/HowTo/docs/teamspeak.en.md

 ## How do I create my private channel?
 You get a channel by contacting a team member in TeamSpeak.
 It is best to join the support channel.
 Team members with the TeamSpeak icon are responsible for private channels.
-A private channel can also be requested using a ticket.
-You can create this in-game with `/ticket <issue>`.
+A private channel can also be requested in the support section of our community Discord.

 ### Price of a private channel
 The costs of a private channel depend on their duration: